-At Glebe we use Rising Stars Switched on Computing as the basis of our weekly Computing lessons, this is then adapted based on the needs and interests of our children within each cohort.
+At Glebe Primary, we use ‘Teach Computing’ as the basis of our weekly computing lessons.
+This is then adapted based on the needs and interests of our pupils within each cohort.
 Each half term has a different focus, shared by all the year groups but with progressively more complex outcomes and contexts.
-Please click here for an overview of the units.

 E-safety is an integral part of children’s education in today’s digital world and is embedded in their learning at school.
 We also want to help our parents and children improve their own understanding of e-safety issues so they can learn to use the internet and all digital media in a safe and secure way.